-Whether you are putting together your own Will or stand to receive assets left to you by someone else, you may wonder what the actual difference is between a beneficiary and an heir.
+Whether you are putting together your own Will or standing to receive assets left to you by someone else, you may wonder what the actual difference is between a beneficiary vs an heir.

 Some people may use the terms interchangeably, however, heirs and beneficiaries are not the same thing.
 Not all heirs are beneficiaries, and not all beneficiaries are heirs.

 An heir is someone who has a right of inheritance in a deceased person’s property.
 These “rights” are determined by state law.

 However, just because someone is an heir, doesn’t necessarily mean this person will inherit assets when a family member passes away.

 No. Although heirs are defined by state law, everyone is entitled to prepare a Last Will and Testament to circumvent the law.
 If a Will has been prepared, the estate executor is bound by the terms of it and must distribute the inheritance to the persons named in it.

 If the deceased person died Intestate (without a Last Will and Testament), the heirs are legally entitled to receive property, according to the laws of the state in which the property is probated.

 For example, if Big John passes away with a validly-executed Will, and Little Johnny (the decedent’s youngest son) is intentionally cut out of the Will, little Johnny will not inherit anything.
 He may be technically an heir, but not a beneficiary of the estate.
 That would be the perfect example of a beneficiary vs an heir.

 Related Post: Who’s Invited To A Reading Of The Will?